-Please note that for the fall 2020 semester, SC&UA is open by appointment only.
+Please note that for the spring 2021 semester, SC&UA is open by appointment only.
 Please visit our COVID-19 update page for details.

 We look forward to assisting you with your research in the Special Collections & University Archives reading room!
 Before you visit, please familiarize yourself with our policies, as listed below.
 We also encourage you to take advantage of some of the tips and trick we outline below.
 Please contact us at firstname.lastname@example.org with any questions you may have as your plan your visit.

 - No food or beverages in the reading room.